-APPLICATION AND AGREEMENT FOR WATER SUPPLY

-(Delivered Through Non-Party Domestic Well - Tehachapi Basin)
+APPLICATION AND AGREEMENT FOR WATER SUPPLY (Delivered Through Non-Party Domestic Well - Tehachapi Basin)

 APN:

-Street Address:
+Street Address :

 Tehachapi, CA 93561

-Mailing Address
+Mailing Addre SS

-(If Different):
+(If Different): ·····

-- PART STATE OF THE PART OF TH

-ve-descr The undersigned ("Applicant") hereby requests the Tehachapi-Cummings Countriet (the "District") to provide and sell to Applicant water for domestic purposes on the ibed parcel (copy of Applicant's Deed is attached hereto as Exhibit A (hereafter "the cording to the following terms and provisions:
+The undersigned ("Applicant") hereby requests the Tehachapi-Cummings County Water District (the "District") to provide and sell to Applicant water for domestic purposes on the above-described parcel (copy of Applicant's Deed is attached hereto as Exhibit A (hereafter "the Parcel")), according to the following terms and provisions:

-that 1.
-Applicant acknowledges that all groundwater rights in the Tehachapin had been fully adjudicated in Kern County Superior Court Case No. 97210 and the Applicant and the Parcel have no right to pump any of the native yield of the achapi Basin.
+1. Applicant acknowledges that all groundwater rights in the Tehachapi-Basin had been fully adjudicated in Kern County Superior Court Case No. 97210 and that the Applicant and the Parcel have no right to pump any of the native yield of the Tehachapi Basin.

-requiacco pumi begin amori estab draw Distr 2.
-Applicant hereby requests the District to spread in the Tehachapi in sufficient State Water Project ("SWP") water to meet applicant's reasonable irements for domestic water use on the Parcel, and, in addition thereto, a reserve unt equal to the Applicant's actual pumping during the first five years after ping beings under this Agreement.
-During the first five years after pumping its under this Agreement, the District shall recharge into the Tehachapi Basin and ant of SWP water equal to twice the Applicant's metered usage in order to obish the Applicant's reserve account.
-If SWP shortages occur and the District is upon such reserve to meet Applicant's requirements, Applicant will pay the first five years after pumping in sunder this Agreement, the District is upon such reserve account.
-If SWP shortages occur and the District is upon such reserve to meet Applicant's requirements, Applicant will pay the first to restore such account in full as soon as SWP supplies allow, which payment be in addition to the payment for water pumped through Applicant's well.
-3. Applicant upon completion of his well on the Parcel shall provide the
+2. Applicant hereby requests the District to spread in the Tehachapi Basin sufficient State Water Project ("SWP") water to meet applicant's reasonable requirements for domestic water use on the Parcel, and, in addition thereto, a reserve account equal to the Applicant's actual pumping during the first five years after pumping beings under this Agreement.
+During the first five years after pumping begins under this Agreement, the District shall recharge into the Tehachapi Basin an amount of SWP water equal to twice the Applicant's metered usage in order to establish the Applicant's reserve account.
+If SWP shortages occur and the District draws upon such reserve to meet Applicant's requirements, Applicant will pay the District to restore such account in full as soon as SWP supplies allow, which payment shall be in addition to the payment for water pumped through Applicant's well.

-ict with the well log certified by the driller.
-The District at Applicant's expense install a inch meter manufactured by, model
+3. Applicant upon completion of his well on the Parcel shall provide the District with the well log certified by the driller.
+The District at Applicant's expense shall install a inch meter manufactured by , model no.

-·

-4. Applicant shall pay the District for all water spread and pumped under at the Term M&I Rate, plus the spreading surcharge for the Tehachapi as such rate and surcharge are set from time to time by the District's Board of
+4. Applicant shall pay the District for all water spread and pumped hereunder at the Term M&I Rate, plus the spreading surcharge for the Tehachapi Basin, as such rate and surcharge are set from time to time by the District's Board of Directors, Concurrently herewith, Applicant has tendered to the District \$, the amount required to purchase and install the meter.